Pilgrim Radio

-Pilgrim Radio is a network of radio stations broadcasting a Christian Radio format.
-Pilgrim Radio's programming includes interviews with Christian leaders, discussion of current events/issues, news, a book-reading program, and Biblically based teaching messages, along with Christian Contemporary music.
+Pilgrim Radio is a network of radio stations broadcasting a Christian radio format.
+Pilgrim Radio's programming includes interviews with Christian leaders, discussion of current events/issues, news, a book-reading program, and teaching messages, along with Christian contemporary music.
 Pilgrim Radio is listener-supported and commercial-free.

 The network is owned and operated by Western Inspirational Broadcasters, Inc., a 501(c)3 tax-exempt non-profit organization.

+History

+Western Inspirational Broadcasters was incorporated in 1962 to construct a new religious radio station.
+In 1969, land was acquired on McClelland Peak near Virginia City, Nevada, for the construction of a tower.
+KNIS—"Nevada's Inspirational Station"—made its first broadcast on 94.7 MHz on November 25, 1970.
+The original studios were in a trailer.

+In 1988, Western Inspirational obtained a construction permit for the non-commercial 91.3 MHz frequency in Carson City.
+It sold the existing 94.7 facility, which could be converted to commercial authorization, to Sapphire Broadcasting of Washington, D.C., The KNIS call letters moved to 91.3 when the frequency change occurred in October 1989; the 94.7 frequency returned as a commercial station, KRWR, in June 1990.

+After previously growing with the installation of translators, the network added a new high-power station with KCSP-FM 106.9 in Casper, Wyoming, in 1990.
+Like in Carson City, Western Inspirational sold the commercial station and moved to a non-commercial frequency at 90.3 MHz in order to feed more translators.

 Stations

-In addition to streaming its programming at pilgrimradio.com, the signal is broadcast over-the-air on KNIS in Carson City, Nevada, KNVQ in Elko, Nevada, KDOX in Big Pine, California, KCSP-FM in Casper, Wyoming, KDNR in Cheyenne, Wyoming, KTME in Rock Springs / Green River, Wyoming, KPMD in Evanston, Wyoming, KMJB in Lander / Riverton, Wyoming, and KLMT in Billings, Montana.
+In addition to streaming its programming at pilgrimradio.com, the signal is broadcast over-the-air on KNIS in Carson City, Nevada; KNVQ in Elko, Nevada; KDOX in Big Pine, California; KCSP-FM in Casper, Wyoming; KDNR in Cheyenne, Wyoming; KTME in Reliance, Wyoming; KPMD in Evanston, Wyoming; KMJB in Lander–Riverton, Wyoming; and KLMT in Billings, Montana.
 Its signal is also extended by a network of 28 FM translators in Nevada, California, and Wyoming.